-CMS, which is a branch of the U.S. Department of Health and Human Services, evaluates skilled nursing centers quarterly using a detailed evaluation system that examines factors such as health surveys, quality measures and staffing to aid consumers in comparing and selecting skilled nursing centers.
+CMS is a branch of the United States Department of Health and Human Services.
+This branch evaluates skilled nursing centers quarterly using a detailed evaluation system that examines factors such as health surveys, quality measures, and staffing to aid consumers in comparing and selecting skilled nursing centers.

-Health Inspections—The health inspection rating contains the three most recent health inspections and investigations due to complaints.
-This information is gathered by trained, objective inspectors who go onsite to the nursing home and follow a specific process to determine the extent to which a nursing home has met CMS’s minimum quality requirements.
-The most recent survey findings are weighted more than the prior year.
+- Health Inspections—The health inspection rating is based on the three most recent health inspections and investigations due to complaints.
+This information is gathered by trained, objective inspectors who visit the skilled nursing center and follow a specific process to determine the extent to which it has met CMS’s minimum quality requirements.

-Staffing—The staffing rating has information about the number of hours of care provided on average to each resident each day by nursing staff.
-This rating considers differences in the levels of residents’ care need in each nursing home.
-For example, a nursing home with residents who had more severe needs would be expected to have more nursing staff than a nursing home where the resident needs were not as high.
+- Staffing—The staff rating is based on the average number of hours of care nursing staff provide each Resident each day.
+This rating also considers differences in the level of Resident care needs in each skilled nursing center.
+For example, a skilled nursing center with Residents who have more severe care needs would be expected to have more nursing staff than a skilled nursing center where the Resident care needs are not as high.

-Quality Measures (QMs)—The quality measure rating has information on 15 different physical and clinical measures for nursing home residents.
-The QMs offer information about how well nursing homes are caring for their residents’ physical and clinical needs.
+- Quality Measures (QMs)—The quality measure rating has information on 15 different physical and clinical measures for Residents in skilled nursing centers.
+These QMs offer information about how well a skilled nursing center is caring for their Residents’ physical and clinical needs.

-While the 5-Star Quality Rating System is a useful tool to evaluate skilled nursing centers, it is important to remember no rating system can address all of the important factors to consider when choosing which nursing home is best for a particular person.
+While the Five-Star Quality Rating System is a useful tool to evaluate skilled nursing centers, it is important to remember, no rating system can address all of the important factors to consider when choosing which skilled nursing center is best for a particular person.